 Functional testing

 After installation of the equipment the Contractor shall perform functional test of the whole system to ensure the system operates as per this Technical Assignment and design developed.
 The test will be attended by the Employer representative(s).
-All tests carried out should be documeted in appropriate form and reported.
+All tests carried out should be documented in appropriate form and reported.
 The Contractor retains all the testing equipment responsibility until it is handed over to, and accepted by, the Employer.

 72 hours trial operation